dontlearncpp/AgCLIP/README.md

 ##
 **
-The code has been published and the weights and data sets will be published after collation
+The code,weights and data sets are all provide.

 Official PyTorch implementation for AgCLIP.
 Details can be found in the paper.